Skip to main content

 Be Patient

-LDN is not a fast-acting treatment.
-Patients in the fibromyalgia trial took a month to notice improvements.
+Low dose naltrexone is not a fast-acting treatment.
+Patients in the LDN trial for fibromyalgia trial took a month to notice improvements.
 Both Aitcheson and McKenzie-Brown recommend being on LDN at 4.5 mg/day for three months before giving up.
-In fact, McKenzie-Brown published a study on the use of LDN at her chronic pain clinic.
-She found that 12 percent of patients did not get pain relief until after three months.
+In fact, McKenzie-Brown published a study on the use of LDN at her chronic pain clinic.3 She noticed 12 percent of patients don’t get pain relief until after three months.

 “I ask patients to reserve judgement on LDN efficacy until the end of three months,” says McKenzie-Brown.
 “Many patients have told me that they would have stopped LDN, but they are glad they did not.”